 PICSI is a new micro-manipulative technique which is the only one to allow the selection of sperm based on its functional quality.

 Sperm is placed in a Petri dish containing hyaluronan hydrogel.
-For an intracytoplasmic sperm injection, the embryologist selects only embryos bound to hyaluronan.
+For an intracytoplasmic sperm injection, the embryologist selects only sperm bound to hyaluronan.

 Hyaluronate is a mucopolysaccharide, which occurs naturally as a part of the extracellular matrix of the cumulus cells surrounding the egg.
 To enable the sperm to successfully penetrate and fertilize the egg naturally it must be able to bind to the hyaluronan.
 However, only mature, biochemically competent sperm is able to bind to the hyaluronan.
 Scientific research has proved that hyaluronan-bound sperm has better morphology, statistically fewer chromosomal aneuploidies and higher DNA integrity.